ikhlestov/ml_helpers/README.rst

 Now exist:

-- data providers for various machine learning datasets: Cifar10/100 with and without augmentation, SHVN, MNIST strokes
+- data providers for various machine learning datasets: Cifar10/100 with and without augmentation, SHVN
 - plotters to easy plot some 2D or 3D data

 To install run ``pip install .`` from the root directory.